15 Best Places to Visit in Sri Lanka

-A big reason people visit Ella is to ride the very slow train from Kandy.
+A big reason people visit Ella is to ride the train from Kandy.
 Slowly, it winds its way up and down hills, through small towns, across green tea fields, until finally arriving in the small mountain town after about six hours.
 The ride is considered one of the most beautiful train journeys in the world.
-You can start in Colombo, which adds three hours to the trip.
+You can also start the journey in Colombo, which adds three hours to the trip.

-The hike generally takes about three hours, and there are rest stops and food vendors along the path.
+The popular hike (which is great for families and children, too) generally takes about three hours, and there are rest stops and food vendors along the path.
 After the hike, you'll be rewarded by seeing a rock with a footprint-shaped indentation where some believe Adam made his first step.
 Others believe it's the footprint of Buddha, and some believe it was made by the deity Shiva.

-The Adam's Rock hike begins in the village of Nallathanniya in central Sri Lanka.
+The Adam's Peak hike begins in the village of Nallathanniya in central Sri Lanka.
 The best times to make the climb are between December and May.

 Like Machu Picchu or Masada, Sigiriya impresses visitors just with the absurdity of its construction.
 It's a huge rock formation that's been carved and transformed into a palace.
 The ruins are near the town of Dambulla in the central part of the country.